 The organizational support theory given by Eisenberger, Huntington, Hutchison, and Sowa (1986) outlined the various determinants and outcomes created in effect of organization's supporting activities delineated in the theory.
 Organizations demonstrate activities targeted towards wellbeing and creation of value for employees.
-Such activities increases the felt obligations of employees and they work with an high effort in order to settle the social exchange. this theory has attracted the attention form practitioners and research scholars for its extensive significance in different employee and organizational outcomes (Stinglhamber, Caesens, Clark, & Eisenberger, 2016).
-The employeeemployer and employee-organization associations are the main point of focus in this theory and the looked relationships are upon from interest. employee's meta-analyses research carried out in this domain has been successful in highlighting the effect of organization support on different employee outcomes; better environment, intra-organizational communication (Baran, Shanock, & Miller, 2012), leadership employee developmental styles, programs, frequency of trainings, knowledge transference, politics, role clarity, job satisfaction, work engagement, commitment. psychological wellbeing (Kurtessis et al., 2017), psychological empowerment and trust among others (Jin & McDonald, 2017).
-At the base of this construct is the perceived support employees draw from organizations and it transcends to the extent of concern demonstrated by organizational agents in the attainment of employee's personal and professional goals (Baran et al., 2012). there are different reasons that factor for the popularity and applicability of this theory in different practical and academic insinuations; perceived and actual relevance across multiple occupational educational domains, used to investigate important organizational outcomes like performance, turnover, citizenship behavior, the development of a professional (Eisenberger et al., 1986) for the measurement of POS, contextual and theoretical bases in various organizational situations (Eisenberger, Malone, & Presson, 2016; Kurtessis et al., 2017; Nica, 2016; Vardaman et al., 2016).
+Such activities increases the felt obligations of employees and they work with an high effort in order to settle the social exchange. this theory has attracted the attention form practitioners and research scholars for extensive significance in different employee and organizational outcomes (Stinglhamber, Caesens, Clark, & Eisenberger, 2016).
+The employeeemployer and employee-organization associations are the main point of focus in this theory and the relationships are looked upon from interest. meta-analyses employee's research carried out in this domain has been successful in highlighting the effect of organization support on different employee outcomes; better environment, improved intra-organizational communication (Baran, Shanock, & Miller, 2012), leadership developmental styles, employee programs, frequency of trainings, knowledge transference, politics, role clarity, job satisfaction, work engagement, commitment, psychological wellbeing (Kurtessis et al., 2017), psychological empowerment and trust among others ( Jin & McDonald, 2017).
+At the base of this construct is the perceived support employees draw from organizations and it transcends to the extent of concern demonstrated by organizational agents in the attainment of employee's personal and professional goals (Baran et al., 2012). there are different reasons that factor for the popularity and applicability of this theory in different practical and academic insinuations; perceived and actual multiple occupational relevance across educational domains, used to investigate important organizational outcomes like performance, turnover, citizenship behavior, the development of a professional (Eisenberger et al., 1986) for the measurement of POS, contextual and theoretical bases in various organizational situations (Eisenberger, Malone, & Presson, 2016; Kurtessis et al., 2017; Nica, 2016; Vardaman et al., 2016).
 The OST draws some relevance from social exchange process as well (Vardaman et al., 2016).
-The OST through effects measured by the perceived organizational support, also aims to satisfy the socio-emotional and sociomotivational employees' need that result in increased loyalty, commitment, wellbeing, performance and a heightened desire in helping the organization in achieving its success (Liu, 2018).
+The OST through effects measured by the perceived organizational support, also aims to satisfy the socio-emotional and sociomotivational employees' need that result in wellbeing. increased loyalty, commitment, performance and a heightened desire in helping the organization in achieving its success (Liu, 2018).
 In relevance with the current study the objective is to understand the effect of unionism on job performance.
-Various organizations have established labor and employee unions that are used to explore and present the problems and employees perspectives of front the management.
-Organizations that have policies of strong support behaviors have been known to have cooperative relations with the unions, they listen to the insinuations and problems of employees and devise ways to solve them in an amicable way keeping in line with the OST construct, these activities produce positive effects on the employees' job performance.
+Various organizations have established labor and employee unions that are used to explore and present the problems and perspectives employees in front the of management.
+Organizations that have policies of strong support behaviors have been known to have cooperative relations with the unions, they listen to the insinuations and problems of employees and devise ways to solve them in an amicable way keeping in line with the OST construct, these activities produce positive effects employees' job performance.